dudu96xd/springboot-validator/README.md

 - Install maven dependencies using IDE auto import or using the command ``mvn install``
 - Run the app using ``docker-compose up``
 - Browse ``http//localhost:8081/api/planos``
+- PS: You can import via Postman the collection api-validator.postman_collection.json

 Table Structure
 ---------------